chrismacd/just-weather/README.md

 ## Notes

 The city finder is reading and filtering a large JSON file locally.
 Ideally this functionality should be moved to a server, and the city search sent to the server which can return the filtered list of cities.
 But for the purpose of this app I've just left it local.

+I've also included the .env file in this package just for the purpose of easy review of this app.
+(It contains the API key)